NedFal/NedFal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello there!
+Hello!<br>

-I have graduated in Applied Math and Computer Science from Sharif University of Technology.
+I hold a degree in Applied Mathematics and Computer Science from Sharif University of Technology.<br>
-I am interested in Natural Language Processing and Multimodal work.
-I have participated in several research projects in this field.
+My primary interests lie in Natural Language Processing and Multimodal research, and I have actively participated in several projects within these fields.<br>